billgarrison/SOExtendedAttributes/README.md

  **Use with iCloud Backup**

- iCloud (as of iOS 5.0.1) honors the extended attribute `@"com.apple.MobileMeBackup"` as a flag to exclude a file system item from iCloud backup.
-This category defines the constant `iCloudDoNotBackupAttributeName` to work with this iCloud behavior.

- **Constants**

- `iCloudDoNotBackupAttributeName = @"com.apple.MobileMeBackup"`

- E.g. To determine if a file system item is marked to be excluded from iCloud backup:

-    NSURL fileURL = ...;
-    BOOL isExcluded = [fileURL hasExtendedAttributeWithName:iCloudDoNotBackupAttribute];
+ Note 2013-06-03: see [Apple Tech QA 1719](http://developer.apple.com/library/ios/#qa/qa1719/) for the recommended way to mark a file for exclusion from iCloud backup.
+Hint: don't use the @"com.apple.MobileMeBackup" extended attribute.

 **Extended Attribute Values**